+ I'm not flexible. Is yoga really for me?

 + what's with the OM thing?

-In some classes, the teacher will offer up the opportunity to join in creating the sound of OM or AUM (this is the correct way to spell it).
+In some classes, the teacher will offer up the opportunity to join in creating the sound of OM or AUM.
 Why do we do it?
 It feels amazing and is very powerful.
 If you’ve never tried it, we recommend giving it a go!
 This article from mindbodygreen explains it quite well saying that “The sound Om, when chanted, vibrates at the frequency of 432 Hz, which is the same vibrational frequency found throughout everything in nature.
 As such AUM is the basic sound of the universe; so by chanting it we are symbolically and physically tuning in to that sound and acknowledging our connection to all other living beings, nature and the universe.”

 You can actually feel this vibration in your body - we love it.
 But if it’s not for you, that’s totally fine!
 Just relax and enjoy listening.